 Northwestern Doctor on Children's Health Crisis

-Parenting plays an important role in the health of childrenJune 18, 2013
+Parenting can play a critical role in the health of childrenJune 18, 2013

 Early childhood years are critically important when it comes to the health and development of children.
 A new documentary from Nashville Public Television, "NPT Reports: Children's Health Crisis, Family Health," explores the challenges today's parents face when trying to raise healthy children.